 In some client cases, the master-brand has already been developed and our role is to then work from the guidelines and extend the brand into new product services and new markets.

-We understand the value chain and can add innovations at any point in your destination strategy: from diagnosing challenges, creating a vision, developing a masterplan to creating new brand identities, commissioning and analysing consumer research, creating and overseeing marketing programmes and enhancing environments through lighting, navigation and place implementation programmes.
+We understand the value chain and can add innovations at any point in your destination strategy: from diagnosing challenges, creating a vision, developing a masterplan to creating new brand identities, commissioning and analyzing consumer research, creating and overseeing marketing programs and enhancing environments through lighting, navigation and place implementation programs.

 'We are an expert end to end real estate brand ideation and implementation consultancy.'

-We were commissioned to revitalise this 1990s mixed-use city centre destination in Liège, Belgium.
-The refurbishment programme was driven by a strategic repositioning exercise that aims to attract a new tenant mix, and increase footfall and time and spend per visitor.
+We were commissioned to revitalize this 1990s mixed-use city centre destination in Liège, Belgium.
+The refurbishment program was driven by a strategic repositioning exercise that aims to attract a new tenant mix, and increase footfall and time and spend per visitor.

 We were commissioned to develop a full brand identity and environmental concept for this super-regional real estate destination in Kazakhstan.